BranniganLab/blobulator/README.md

 7. Select your desired scale (defaults to "Kyte-Doolittle").
 8. Adjust the 'Length' and 'Hydrophobicity' thresholds to your chosen parameters (if applicable).
 9. Select how you color your blobs; blob representations apply to every frame in a loaded trajectory.
-    a.
-Blob Color - Colors by blob type: h-blobs are blue, p-blobs are orange, and s-blobs are green.
+    * Blob Color - Colors by blob type: h-blobs are blue, p-blobs are orange, and s-blobs are green.
-    b.
-Blob ID - Colors h-blobs by blob ID, p-blobs are orange, s-blobs are green, and h-blobs are a color from green to blue.
+    * Blob ID - Colors h-blobs by blob ID, p-blobs are orange, s-blobs are green, and h-blobs are a color from green to blue.
 10. Click the blobulate button to generate the graphical representation in VMD.
 11. To remove all representations, click the 'Clear representation' button.
 12. Clicking the 'Default' buttons will return the threshold buttons to their default positions.